arthurtw/arthurtw.github.io/_posts/2015-01-12-quick-comparison-nim-vs-rust.md

 }
 {% endhighlight %}

-Note that in line 49, I intended to determine if the new map has changed, but it turns out a simple comparison `self.map != newmap` won’t work when array size > 32.
+In line 49, I intended to determine if the new map has changed, but it turns out a simple comparison `self.map != newmap` won’t work for array size > 32 unless you implement `PartialEq` trait.

-Zachary Dremann’s [pull request](https://github.com/arthurtw/rust-examples/pull/2/files) fixed the comparison issue, and also elegantly avoided the glaring `libc::exit` (which is very non-idiomatic Rust) with `select!` and a non-blocking timer receiver.
+Note that using unsafe `libc::exit` in my [main.rs](https://github.com/arthurtw/rust-examples/blob/master/conway/src/main.rs#L20) is very non-idiomatic in Rust.
+Zachary Dremann’s [pull request](https://github.com/arthurtw/rust-examples/pull/2/files) elegantly avoided the glaring `libc::exit` with `select!` and a non-blocking timer receiver.
 You may want to take a look.

 ### Execution time comparison